Andrew Jackson Miner was born in May 1846, at Hexebarger near Kingwood, Somerset County, PA, the son of Henry and Polly (Younkin) Minerd.

 A story told by a grandson is that while living in Upland, Andrew craved chewing tobacco.
 Though a loving daughter, Emma was the wife of a seminarian, and had to keep up appearances.
 So she turned him down.
 Andrew protested, saying: “But it pleases my mouth so…”

 Their stay was short.
 Andrew had a stroke in August 1920 and died on Jan.
 3, 1921.
 The Washington Observer reported that he had been "a successful farmer and stock raiser,... [and] a member of the West Washington Methodist Episcopal church."
 Mary then gave her husband's Bible to grandson Odger on his 16th birthday, inscribing it: "Presented to Odger Miner May 21, 1921 from Grandma Miner after Grandpas death."

 Mary died in Upland on Christmas Eve 1921.
 As with her husband, her remains were sent back to Washington via railroad, and her funeral was held in the home of widowed daughter in law Armena Miner.

-A grandson once recalled that "For two straight Christmases we had a Christmas tree in one corner of the parlor, and a coffin in the other."
+A grandson once recalled that "For two straight years we had a Christmas tree in one corner of the parlor and a coffin in the other."

-Andrew and Mary are mentioned several places, in a lavishly illustrated, 2011 book about his brother Ephraim who was a Civil War veteran -- entitled Well At This Time: the Civil War Diaries and Army Convalescence Saga of Farmboy Ephraim Miner.
+Andrew and Mary are mentioned on several pages of a lavishly illustrated book about his brother Ephraim who was a Civil War veteran -- entitled Well At This Time: the Civil War Diaries and Army Convalescence Saga of Farmboy Ephraim Miner.
 The book is authored by the founder of this website, and Andrew and Mary's great-great grandson.
 [More]

 ~ For Further Reading ~